Ten percent of the profits from the Chautauqua will go to

 Project One Corner

-but the lack of opportunities.
-It is the circumstances which they are born into.
+but the lack of opportunities and the circumstances which they are born into.

 So the solution we came up with to help is to change the circumstances of one person